atharvawange/Note/README.md

 4. **Manish Kumar Vishwakarma** : https://github.com/manishvishwakar6

-# Disclaimer :
+> [!Disclaimer]
-This project is for educational purposes only and to learn how to use Microsoft Azure Portal so there is no Back-End developed because of which some functions are not working like on feed and notes page.
+>This project is for educational purposes only and to learn how to use Microsoft Azure Portal so there is no Back-End developed because of which some functions are not working like on feed and notes page.